GLOBAL MARKETS-Tech tremors spread to financials to spoil global rally

 The euro was little changed, down 0.04 percent at $1.1820 after shedding 0.34 percent the previous day.

-Bitcoin meanwhile continued its dizzying ascent, hitting a fresh record high of $12,815.18 on the BitStamp exchange .
+Bitcoin continued its dizzying ascent, hitting a fresh record high of $12,815.18 on the BitStamp exchange.
 The cryptocurrency is up more than 1,190 percent so far in 2017.

 In commodities, U.S. crude oil futures were down 0.7 percent at $57.38 per barrel after American Petroleum Institute data showed that U.S. gasoline stocks and distillate inventories rose more than expected last week.